sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 The [pop_timtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_timtopo.m) function plots the relative time courses of the averaged ERP at all channels, plus ‘snapshots’ of the scalp potential distribution at various moments during the average ERP time course.
 Clicking on one of the traces above will plot the scalp topography at the corresponding latency.
-Note that to visualize the ERP scalp map at *all* latencies -- as an ERP movie (i.e., to view the play of the ERP on the scalp), use function [eegmovie.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegmovie.m) from the command line.
+Note that to visualize the ERP scalp map at *all* latencies as an ERP movie (i.e., to view the play of the ERP on the scalp), use function [eegmovie.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eegmovie.m) from the command line as described in the [scripting section of the tutorial](/tutorials/11_Scripting/EEG_scalp_measures.html#using-the-eegmovie-function-to-make-2-d-scalp-topography-animations).

 ### Plotting ERPs in a Topographic Map